Herman, Morton, The Architecture of Victorian Sydney, 1964

 are interested in Australian architecture, its conservation &

 repair.
-Comprising of detailed measured drawings of joinery
+Comprising of detailed measured drawings of joinery elements

-configuration & profiles over time.
-Watermark, Australia,
+profiles over time.

-2005, 362pp, PB. $A82.50 Treasures of the State Library of Victoria Roberts,
+Treasures of the State Library of Victoria Roberts,

-B. Treasures of the State Library of Victoria, by Bev Roberts,
+Treasures of the State Library of Victoria, by Bev Roberts,

 published to celebrate the Library's 150th anniversary, encourages

-readers to discover the changing face and nature of life in
+readers to discover the changing face and nature of life in Victoria

-European cultures.
-State Library Victoria, Australia, 2004, 176pp,
+cultures.
+State Library Victoria, Australia, 2004, 176pp, HB. $A

 Troppo:

-for the Top End
+Architecture for the Top End

 Goad, P. intro by Murcutt, G.